-You’ve bought your domain, and bought your hosting, and now you’re ready to install WordPress!
+You’ve bought your domain and purchased your hosting.
+Now you’re ready to install WordPress!
 Awesome sauce.
 Let’s get started on the easiest way to install WordPress.
-I’ll be sharing my personal process using Namecheap and A2 Hosting.
-If your domain was bought and hosted through different providers, then no worries, I’m sure the process will be really similar!

 Simply find your domain and select the “MANAGE” button.